IQCS benchmark standards

 - Clients can be certain that basic standards of administration and fieldwork are being maintained to an agreed minimum level across all member companies;

-- Fieldwork membership is open to everyone in the industry who wants to belong to a scheme, which specifies minimum fieldwork standards and is willing to be independently audited;
+- Fieldwork membership is open to everyone in the industry who wants to belong to a scheme, which specifies benchmark fieldwork standards and is willing to be independently audited by an IQCS inspector or as part of the ISO20252 registration;

 - User membership is open to everyone who buys IQCS fieldwork;

-- Scheme run by Council members representing member companies and industry organisations - BMRA, MRS, MRQSA and AQC
+- Scheme run by Council members representing member companies and industry organisations – MRS, MRQSAB and AQR

 The aim of the Interviewer Quality Control Scheme (IQCS) is to ensure that all member companies operate to the same minimum standards in respect of recruitment, training, supervision and respondent/data validation; ultimately to reassure clients that all data is being collected to acceptable and ethical standards.